 Traveling in dim light and making the first stand before sunrise kills two birds with one stone for Thompson.
 It provides him the cover of darkness and by calling before sunrise he doesn’t have to worry about picking a spot out of the sun.

-I also return to hotspots of the past during fur season.
-The reason for this is simple.
+I also return to hotspots of the past during fur season and the reason is simple.
 Coyotes rarely leave a parcel of prime real estate uninhabited for long.
 If a coyote is shot from a territory, it doesn’t take long for a wandering coyote to move in and claim the territory.
 Even if you’ve shot a coyote in a particular area, it doesn’t mean you can’t shoot another.
 Wait a few days — week or longer — then return and hit the spot again.
-If it has all the needed elements to support a coyote family, new residents will move in faster than a newly elected president claims the White House.
+If it has all the needed elements to support a coyote family, new residents will move in quickly.

 Breeding Season Remedy